-- Select the account you want to remove and click on Remove Account (you might be required to enter your phone's pin or password).
+3. Select the account you want to remove and click Remove Account.
+Enter your phone’s PIN or password when prompted.

-- Enter email ID, password, and follow the on-screen instructions to add the account.
+3. Enter your Email ID and password, and follow the on-screen instructions to add the account.

 If you’ve gone through a factory reset or are setting up a new device, the chances are that new apps won’t download at all.
 In this case, the Play Store will say “pending download” for everything in the queue.

 There are a couple of other problems related to the Google Play Store.
 Generally, Google provides an error code for them.
-Having said that, here's how to interpret and resolve the most common error codes on Play Store.
+Here’s how to interpret and resolve common Play Store error codes.

 - Error 101: Your phone has too many apps installed currently.
 Uninstall old and unused apps.

 - Error 194: Clear the cache and data for Google Play Services and the Google Play Store.